Wolox/tech-guides/nodejs/docs/node-standard-and-best-practices.md

 ## 4- Conditionals

-There are several Boolean contexts, to make the most of them we must use thuthy/falsy values.
-To know what they are you should read section 7.5.
+There are several Boolean contexts, to cover as much cases as possible we must use truthy/falsy values.
+To know what they are, go to section [7.5](#75--truthy-and-falsy-values).

 ### 4.1- IFs